yeoman/generator-polymer/readme.md

 * Boilerplate to create reusable Polymer elements
 * Quick deploy to GitHub pages
 * All the goodness of `seed-element` (docs & landing page for your element)
+* Support for SASS/SCSS and Autoprefixer
+* PageSpeed Insights for performance tuning

 ## Installation